Why is decluttering so hard? Sometimes it’s really hard to get rid of the things that clutter our homes and our lives—here’s how to finally let go.

 This scrapbooking thing was different though.
 It hurt a LOT.

 It hurt in a different way because I was giving up something that I really and truly loved.
 Scrapbooking honestly did “spark joy” in my life (to quote the popular decluttering book of the day).
 I sort of felt like I was giving away my child or something.

 So what do you do in this situation?

-Would I give up date night with The Maestro.
+- Would I give up date night with my husband.
 No.